phpadmin1/medSystem/README.md

 --You can change or add for other whitelisted JOB police , mech and ambulance Jobs and Timer

+Client.Lua line 115: remove -- to this line to activate chat TriggerEvent('chatMessage', "Eastbound Medical: ", {255,0 , 0}, "^1 "..message..!")

 Original Script based medSystem
 Credits to Kuzkay